CSC-DevOps/CM/CM.md

 The public key (🌐), is given away.
 While, the private key, is hidden away (*shh* 🤫, tell no one).

-In our case, the public key will be used to _authorize_ the private key for connections to the web-server.
-The private key will be stored in the configuration server.
-It can then be used, for example, to make a ssh connection to the web-server, if needed (`ssh -i web-srv`).
+In our case, the public key will be used to _authorize_ the private key for connections to the 🌍  `web-srv`.
+The private key will be stored in the 🎛️  `config-server`.
+It can then be used, for example, to make a ssh connection to the 🌍  `web-srv`, if needed (`ssh -i web-srv`).

 <!-- ![ssh connection](img/connection.png) -->